Alan Deardorff

 Alan V. Deardorff (born 1944) is the John W. Sweetland Professor Emeritus of International Economics and a professor emeritus of Public Policy at the University of Michigan Gerald R. Ford School of Public Policy, Ann Arbor.

+Education

 Deardorff received his Ph.D. in economics from Cornell University in 1971.

+Career

 Deardorff is the author of Deardorffs' Glossary of International Economics, as well as the Family Tree of Trade Economists.
 He has undertaken work on David Ricardo's theory of comparative advantage, arguing that "the law of comparative advantage breaks down when applied to individual commodities or pairs of commodities in a many-commodity world", but stating that "the law is nonetheless valid if restated in terms of averages across all commodities".
 He has also served as a consultant to international organizations including the Organization for Economic Cooperation and Development and the World Bank.